dukeofharen/httplaceholder/docs/CONTRIBUTING.md

 1. In the folder, executed the command `dotnet build`.
 This will download all NuGet packages and makes sure everything builds as intended.
 1. Go to the folder `src/HttPlaceholder`.
 1. Execute the command `dotnet run`.
 The HttPlaceholder application will now run and you can interact with it.
 To learn more about how to start the application with different configurations, go to the page [configuration](docs.md#configuration).
 The application runs, by default, on addresses <http://localhost:5000> and <https://localhost:5050>.
 1. Ideally, you want to use an IDE or an advanced text editor to make changes to the source code.
-Any of the following (and probably more) IDEs / text editors are supported and provide fullfledged C#/.NET support:
+Any of the following (and probably more) IDEs / text editors are supported and provide full-fledged C#/.NET support:
    - [Visual Studio (Windows only)](https://visualstudio.microsoft.com/)
    - [Visual Studio for Mac](https://visualstudio.microsoft.com/)
    - [Visual Studio Code (cross platform)](https://code.visualstudio.com/)